on4kjm/FLEcli/README.md

 ```
 The `-o` (or the long form, `--output`) specifies the path and name of the output file.
 If the flag and value are omitted, the tool will generate a filename.
-It is based on the input filename, just replacing the extention with `.adi`.
+It is based on the input filename, just replacing the extension with `.adi`.

-The `--overwrite` flag indicates that, if the output file already exsist, it should be overwritten.
+The `--overwrite` flag indicates that, if the output file already exists, it should be overwritten.

 The `--interpolate` flag will interpolate the missing non-entered times based on the first and the last entered time.